igraph/igraph/INSTALL.WINDOWS.md

 ## Compilation

-You can either download the [released source code](https://igraph.org/c/#downloads) or clone  the [`git` repository](https://github.com/igraph/igraph) using `git clone https://github.com/igraph/igraph.git`.
+You can either download the [source code archive of the latest release](https://igraph.org/c/#downloads) or clone the [`git` repository](https://github.com/igraph/igraph) using `git clone https://github.com/igraph/igraph.git`.
 When cloning from GitHub, please ensure that you run `git config --global core.autocrlf false` before cloning the repository.
 Otherwise, you might run into problems with line endings.

-After extracting the source code you should open the `bash` terminal (from either `msys2` or `cygwin`) and change to the directory in which the source code is located.
+After extracting the source code, open a `bash` terminal (from either `msys2` or `cygwin`) and change to the directory in which the source code is located.
+When using `msys2`, use the "MSYS2 MinGW 64-bit" terminal, and *not* the "MSYS2 MSYS" one.

-If you have cloned the source code from the `git` repository, you first have create the build scripts by running
+If you have cloned the source code from the `git` repository, you must first create the build scripts by running

 ```
 ./bootstrap.sh
 ```

-If you are compiling using MinGW (using `msys2`), please do not forget to set the `CPPFLAGS` before running `./configure`:
+If you are compiling using MinGW (using `msys2`), do not forget to set the `CPPFLAGS` before running `./configure`:
 ```
 export CPPFLAGS="$CPPFLAGS -DMSDOS"
 ```

-Compilation is done with the typical steps of
+Compilation is done with the usual steps of

 ```
 ./configure